-Your personal information is recorded on the Doping Control Notification Test Form, including contact details.
+Your personal information is recorded on the Doping Control Form, including contact details.

-If not asked by the Chaperone during the notification, the Doping Control Officer will ask you about any medications or supplements that you have taken in the last seven days.
+The Doping Control Officer will ask you about any medications or supplements that you have taken in the last seven days.
 It's a good idea to keep photos of the things you take on a regular basis on your phone, so that you have all the information on hand.